Agostino Steuco

-Agostino Steuco (in Latin Agostinus Steuchus or Eugubinus) (1497/1498–1548), Italian humanist, Old Testament scholar, Counter Reformation polemicist and antiquarian, was born at Gubbio in Umbria.
+Agostino Steuco (in Latin Agostinus Steuchus or Eugubinus; c.
+1497 – 1548) was an Italian humanist, Old Testament scholar, Counter Reformation polemicist and antiquarian.
+He was born at Gubbio in Umbria.
 He discoursed on the subject of perennial philosophy and coined the term philosophia perennis.

 Ecclesiastical career

 In 1513 he entered the congregation of the Order of the Augustinian Canons of San Salvatore of Bologna, taking up residence in the monastery of San Secundo, one of the order's houses in Gubbio.
 In 1524 he went to the mother cloister in Bologna, from where he briefly attended courses in Hebrew and rhetoric at the University of Bologna.
 In 1525 he was sent by his congregation to the Monastery of Sant' Antonio di Castello in Venice, where, due to his expertise in biblical languages and humanist textual criticism, he was placed in charge of the monastery's library, donated to the canons by Cardinal Domenico Grimani.
 Many of the collection's biblical, Hebrew, and philosophical works had once been owned by Pico della Mirandola.